Irofo56/Project-3---Team-5/README.md

 1. Run `download_data.py` to fetch the latest data.
 2. Run `load_to_sqlite.py` to populate `market_data.db`.
-3. Open the notebook in Jupyter.
+3. Open the Jupyter notebook in VS Code.
-4. Run all cells.
 5. Use the dropdown to explore different visualizations.

 ---